pwongy/timestream/README.md

 - We are using Realm for data storage.
 For simplicity, there will be a single table for logging all events.
 This table will be queried on the fly for displaying the data.
-- The home screen will show a chronological list of occurred events in a form similar to [Material Design steppers](see https://material.io/guidelines/components/steppers.html).
+- The home screen will show a chronological list of occurred events in a form similar to [Material Design steppers](https://material.io/guidelines/components/steppers.html).
 This will require the use of a custom ListAdapter.
 - Events will be added via either a separate Activity or using a BottomSheet, similar to the Todoist Android app.

-_A Nightcap Initiative._
+_A Nightcap Initiative_

-Work in progress...probably gonna take a while.